RikVanHaaren/fontys_s3_portfolio/README.md

 To ensure the user friendliness there a several measurements taken.
 First, I created a user persona based on interviews with two people that actually play the game.
 Based on that persona I created User Scenario's, these describe several scenarios and actions applicable to the persona.
 These User Scenario's are used to create user stories, which are used as a base for the design of the full stack application.
 Finally, there was a informal check with the interviewees.
 All these steps are extensively defined within [this file](./mxBikesClient_documentation/uxDocumentation.md).

 _Group project_<br/>
-In order to make sure the full stack application is user friendly, first the requirements (included in this paragraph **TODO:redirect to requirements**) were aligned with World of Content.
+In order to make sure the full stack application is user friendly, first the requirements (included in [this](./isItLive_documentation/requirements.md) paragraph) were aligned with World of Content.
 Based on these requirements we designed a wire frame with the project group.
 The design was checked with World of Content.
 The aspect of user-friendliness is also taken into account within this check, since the retailers are the customers of World of content and are the users of the product.

 2.1.2 Full-stack<br/>
 _Individual project_<br/>